 Paid search marketing – why you should include it in your marketing strategy

 Pay-per-click (PPC) marketing is the most widely used form of paid search marketing.
-PPC ads appear above regular search results marked with a small box on the left side that says “ad.”
-PPC marketing for construction companies and contractors is an essential part of their overall marketing investment.
+PPC ads appear above regular search results.
+And they are marked with a small box on the left side that says “ad.”
+PPC marketing for construction companies and contractors should be a part of their overall marketing investment.

 So what is PPC?
-PPC advertising is a type of paid search marketing in which an advertiser pays a fee only when their ad is clicked on.
+PPC is a type of paid search marketing in which an advertiser pays a fee only when their ad is clicked on.
 So PPC is a paid form of getting traffic, unlike search engine optimization (SEO), which organically ranks results in search engines.
-The downside to PPC is that it is paid for, unlike SEO.
+The only downside to PPC is that it is a paid form of marketing, unlike SEO.
 On the upside, PPC ads appear above organic results.

-Creating a PPC ad starts with deciding the focus and goal of your campaign along with a budget.
+Creating a PPC ad starts when you decide the focus and goal of your campaign along with a budget.
 Then you write the copy and design the landing page.
 After the ad goes live, you should monitor its performance and optimize it.

 PPC for contractors – How to get started

 It is entirely possible to plan PPC marketing on your own.
-Planning how you do PPC advertising can be simple, but implementing and running those campaigns are just the opposite.
+And while planning how you do PPC advertising can be simple, implementing and running campaigns is just the opposite.
 Many things go into the process.
 If something goes wrong in even one step it could result in the failure of your entire PPC campaign.
-So before you begin, here are some things that you should remember:
+So before you begin, here are some things that you should keep in mind:

 - Conduct thorough keyword research

-Do research on keywords that users most commonly search for and lead to potential leads.
+Do research on keywords that users most commonly search for and that will bring in potential leads.
 Single keywords often have massive search volumes, which could draw in visitors who have no interest in what you are offering.
-You should use brand, generic, related and competitor keywords.
+Hence, you should use a combination of brand, generic, related, and competitor keywords.
 Also, consider chunky middle and long-tail keywords for more specific targeting.

 - Organize keywords into ad groups

 You should group the keywords you find into ad groups.
 According to Google, an ad group contains one or more ads that run against a specific set of keywords.
-So these groups should be organized by theme, so try to split them by product/service.
+So these groups should be organized by theme.
+Try to split them by product/service.
 Each ad group contains multiple ads and keywords, while every campaign includes one or more ad groups.

 - Use the same language in the ad and landing page

-Whatever is in your ad should also be reflected in your landing page.
+Your landing page should reflect whatever if in your ad.
 Different language, tone of voice, images and color schemes can all throw off visitors.
 So, your offering and message should be consistent in both places.
 Otherwise, the discrepancy will result in your visitors leaving your landing page without completing the action that you intended for them.

 - Optimize your landing pages for conversions

-Every element of your landing page should be optimized for better conversions.
-So, you should use a strong headline, a design that is clean and eye-catching, clear copy, a simple form without too many fields, and a clear call to action button.
-Your landing page should also be responsive, meaning that it should render well no matter which device is used to access it.
+Optimize every element of your landing page for better conversions.
+So, you should use a strong headline, a simple and eye-catching design, clear written copy, a simple form without too many fields, and a clear call to action button.
+Your landing page should also be responsive, which means that it should render well no matter which device is used to access it.

 - Monitor all your search terms